youtplayer/yout/README.md

 # News
-YoutPlayer v2.0.0 is currently in development from the scratch and its release is expected later this year.
+YoutPlayer v2.0.0 is currently in development from the scratch.
 Support it by becoming a [patron](https://www.patreon.com/daltonmenezes) if you would it.

 <a href="https://www.youtube.com/watch?v=So6Zhhj88yA">See the v2.0.0 sneak-peek on YouTube<br><img src="https://i.ytimg.com/vi/So6Zhhj88yA/sddefault.jpg" /></a>